verrazzano/docs/content/en/docs/howto/customlogging/_index.md

 ```
 In order to interact with the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}) that Verrazzano manages, the configuration must redirect logs to stdout, as shown in the match block at the end of the previous Fluentd config file.
-This ConfigMap must be deployed prior to the following resources.
+This ConfigMap must be deployed before or with the application resources.

 ## Create Fluentd custom sidecar volumes